curi/websites/close-reading/atlas-shrugged-1.md

 > If she were insane, thought Dagny, she would conclude that her brother hated to deal with Rearden because Rearden did his job with superlative efficiency; but she would not conclude it, because she thought that such a feeling was not within the humanly possible.

 Is it possible?
 The book explains that it is.
-This is something interesting to be kept in mind as reading, and learn more about as you go.
+This is something interesting to be kept in mind as reading, and to learn more about as you go.
 There’s also some more information about this immediately:

 > “It isn’t fair,” said James Taggart.
 >